|Somewhere in O'Brian County Iowa|

 How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will be provided online at a later date), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
 Both tasks must be completed to be considered a "finisher" of the TIMP.

-Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 15 miles to get to the Eastern border of Iowa at McGregor.
+Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 15 miles to get to the Eastern border of Iowa at Lansing.
 (Finer details on mileage will be coming later.)
-There may be deviations due to road construction, bridges out, etc.
+There may be deviations due to road construction, bridges out, etc. A recon to verify the route will occur in the Spring.

 The Challenge: The idea is that anyone who accepts The Challenge will adhere to the "Rules and Spirit of this Event", (see below).
 There will be a waiver online which must be signed and submitted which "declares" your intent to take on The Challenge.
-You must also declare the date(s) that you intend to attempt The Challenge and this cannot be submitted less than 2 days prior to your attempt.
+You must also declare the date(s) that you intend to attempt The Challenge.
+You must also declare whether you are doing this as the "standard", Group TIMP or the the ITT version.
+The Challenge waiver and release form cannot be submitted less than 2 days prior to your attempt.
 If your attempt fails for any reason, (DNS, weather, physical, mechanical, etc), you cannot resubmit another attempt.
 One and done!

 Either way you go, after The Challenge has successfully been ridden, a GPS track must be submitted for approval, and a 250-500 word report on your attempt with a minimum of ten images taken during your attempt must also be submitted to be considered an "official finisher".
 Stories and images will become the property of Guitar Ted Productions, (GTP), and may be used in future projects by GTP.